noahehall/multicloud/providers/aws/services/Storage/ebs.md

   - 99.999 percent volume durability with an AFR no higher than 0.001 percent
   - available for all EC2 instances types, with the exception of R5b.
 - io2 block express: abcd
-- EBS multi-attach
+- EBS multi attach: only for io1 & io2 volume types
   - allows a single EBS volume to be concurrently attached to up to 16 Nitro-based EC2 instances within the same Availability Zone.
   - to achieve higher application availability for applications that manage storage consistency from multiple writers
-  - Applications using Multi-attach need to provide I/O fencing for storage consistency.
+  - Applications using multi attach need to provide I/O fencing for storage consistency.

 #### HDD backed